mrigankvashist/100-Days-of-Java/README.md

 There is a cycle in a linked list if there is some node in the list that can be reached again by continuously following the next pointer.
 Internally, pos is used to denote the index of the node that tail's next pointer is connected to.
 Note that pos is not passed as a parameter.

 - ###  Merge Sorted Array revision

+- ###  Reverse Nodes in k-Group
+Given the head of a linked list, reverse the nodes of the list k at a time, and return the modified list. k is a positive integer and is less than or equal to the length of the linked list.
+If the number of nodes is not a multiple of k then left-out nodes, in the end, should remain as it is.
+You may not alter the values in the list's nodes, only nodes themselves may be changed.